Client feedback is one of your most important weapons to design a bullet-proof business strategy that scales.

 This is a great way to improve your sales positioning and grow your brand while getting those specific nuggets that may be hard to find and disclose otherwise.

 This may be every quarter or twice a year or monthly, depending on your type of engagement.
-If you use the Net Promoter Score or NPS as a feedback schedule, this may be after every ticket.
+If you use the Net Promoter Score or NPS as a feedback framework, this may be after every ticket.

 As a result, those are the main steps of figuring out how to use client feedback for improving your business strategy.

-Develop initiatives – One thing I really know, depending on this feedback gathering, is figuring out multiple things that a certain portfolio of clients needs.
+Launch strategic initiatives – One thing I really know, depending on this feedback gathering, is figuring out multiple things that a certain portfolio of clients needs.
 When SSL came in, we introduced major SSL roll-ups across most clients.
 When HTTP came in, we did that for our clients.
 Those types of initiatives are something that may work for two or three clients at a time.
 And you may roll it out to the rest of your portfolio and also pitch existing clients in terms of sales.

 Incorporate official feedback gathering – Once you have that, you can turn this into regular sessions, not just a one-off.
 Say, “Hey, let’s do that every three months.
 Let’s iterate, let’s gather with the team.
-Let’s gather with the marketing or with the leadership team, and just formalize that internally, to figure out the best strategy forward with the rest of the team.
+Let’s gather with the marketing or with the leadership team, and just formalize the process internally, to figure out the best strategy forward with the rest of the team.

 For a comprehensive list of business strategies, check out this massive guide.